FrankFlow/laravel-forge-logs/README.md

 1. Log in to [Laravel Forge](https://forge.laravel.com)
 2. Go to your account settings
 3. Navigate to the API section
-4. Generate a new API token
+4. Generate a new API token (make sure you set the right scopes for the token)

 ## Add Your Forge Token to .env